 Where the Universe Hides Her Skeleton: The Tale of Missing Matter

-Not dark matter.
-Not some speculative particle from a physics paper buried in CERN.
-No…this is the normal stuff.
-The boring, everyday building blocks of life: protons, neutrons, electrons.
+Not dark matter, not some speculative particle from a physics paper buried in CERN, no…this is just the normal stuff.
+The boring, everyday building blocks of life: protons, neutrons, and electrons.
+(Okay, not so boring, they’re kinda amazing, but you get my point).

 For a long time, nobody knew where it went.
-We knew it existed because we had the math.
-We just couldn’t find it.
+We knew it existed because we had the math, we just couldn’t find it.
+Which is such a strange thought, “oh no, I’ve misplaced half the universe guys, my bad.”

-And now, with the finesse of a lover pulling a note from a jacket pocket, scientists think they’ve finally found it…hidden in plain sight, like the secret string holding the cosmos together.
+And now, scientists think they’ve finally found it, hidden in plain sight, like the secret string holding the cosmos together.

 A Universe Out of Balance

 The Big Bang, that cosmic roar that stitched time and space together, created a predictable amount of matter.
-We’ve measured it, modeled it, followed its glowing breadcrumbs for years.
+We’ve measured it, modeled it, and followed its glowing breadcrumbs for years.
+I use “we” as a loose term, I, personally, have measured nothing, but I’d like to claim credit (just kidding, I’m not authorized for that kind of credit and need a real adult to do that for me).

-But somewhere between the early universe and today, about 50% of the baryonic matter seemed to…vanish.
+Somewhere between the early universe and today, about 50% of the baryonic matter seemed to vanish somehow.

 Now imagine you’re assembling a puzzle of the cosmos.
 You lay down stars, planets, gas clouds, galaxies, and halfway through, realize entire chunks of the picture are missing.
-That was the problem.
-We had the corners.
-We had the frame.
-But the connective pieces (the ones that would show how everything fits together) were just… gone.
+That was the problem basically, we had the corners, we had the frame, but the connective pieces (the ones that would show how everything fits together) were just kinda gone.

 You don’t need to be an astrophysicist to feel how unsettling that is.
 Imagine cooking a soup and realizing half your ingredients evaporated, but the broth still tastes fine.

-The missing matter mystery haunted cosmology.
-It whispered: You don’t really understand me yet.
+The missing matter mystery taunted cosmology.
+It whispered like a petulant teenager: you don’t really understand me yet.

 Hot, Ghostly Threads Between Galaxies